georapbox/picture-in-picture-element/README.md

 ### Style

-By default, the component is style-free to remain as less opinionated as possible.
+By default, the component comes with the bare minimum styles to remain as less opinionated as possible.
 However, you can style the various elements of the component using the `::part()` CSS pseudo-elements provided for this purpose.
-Below are demonstrated all available parts for styling.

 ## API